wyoibc/2023repres_popgen/Intro_git.md

 This will push the changes to the remote repository, which we set up above.

 In some cases, you will want to have a local copy of your repository on multiple computers.
 This lets you work on the same code on multiple machines, and you can use Github to sync up changes.
-For example, I have copies of this workshop repository on my office desktop computer and also on my laptop so that I can make changes when I'm not just in my office.
+For example, I have copies of this workshop repository on my office desktop computer and also on my laptop so that I can make changes when I'm not in my office.

 To copy your repository to a new computer, all you need to do is follow the steps above that we used to link Beartooth to Github (ssh keys, config file) and then follow the same step to clone the repository.